 Cynthia is an experienced courtroom advocate who strives to achieve effective and practical solutions to protect her clients' legal rights.

 Cynthia's clients include individuals, small and large corporations as well as other associations, commercial landlords and tenants, and private and public lenders.
-She has been involved in various corporate and commercial disputes, commercial landlord and tenant matters, contractual disputes, insurance defence matters, franchise conflicts, professional negligence claims, land title defects, mortgage enforcement, and collection actions.
-Cynthia is also frequently retained by those within the construction industry including owners, contractors, sub-trades and material suppliers.
-She has worked diligently on behalf of her clients in all manner of estate disputes and has worked with her clients to secure guardianship appointments.
+She has been involved in various corporate and commercial disputes, contractual disputes, commercial landlord and tenant matters, mortgage enforcement, construction disputes including construction lien litigation, and collection actions.
+Cynthia has worked diligently on behalf of her clients in all manner of estate disputes.
+She has experience assisting both Trustees and beneficiaries in preparing and examining applications to pass accounts, disputes with respect to the management of Estates, and has worked with her clients to secure guardianship appointments.
 In all cases, Cynthia is effective at examining her clients' interests, both legal and practical, and developing a strategy that best achieves results for her clients in the most effective and timely manner.